box/box-openapi/README.md

 ## Contribution

 * If you notice that the content requires improvements or you feel that some information is missing add a new [Github issue](https://github.com/box/box-openapi/issues) and describe the issue.
-* If you are a Boxer, create a Developer Documentation ticket, or use the `#dev-docs-feedback` Slack channel for assistance.
+* If you are a Boxer, create a Developer Documentation ticket or use the `#dev-docs-feedback` Slack channel for assistance.

 ## Usage & License